openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzprintf(format: string, ...args: Array&lt;string | number&gt;): Promise&lt;number&gt;

-After parameters are converted and formatted under the control of the string format, the parameters are compressed and written to a file, as shown in fprintf.
+Converts and formats the parameters under the control of the string format and then compresses and writes them into a file, as shown in the **fprintf()**.
+This API uses a promise to return the result.
+The number of uncompressed bytes that are actually written is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.